bwtakacy/zha/README.md

 z.mainloop() # Ctrl+C to stops
 ```

-Users inform zha of system information via defining `Config` class.
+`zha` defines `Config` class interface.
+Users need to inform zha of system
-So `zha` defines `Config` class interface.
+information via defining `Config` class.
 It is well documented in the
 `skelton.py`.
 Below is an extraction:

 ```